 蒸饺 (zhēngjiǎo) – Steamed ravioli

-The variety of steamed ravioli are called 蒸饺, from the term 蒸, “steam”.
+The variety of steamed ravioli is called 蒸饺, from the term 蒸, “steam”.

 锅贴 (guōtiē) or 煎饺 (jiānjiǎo) – Fried ravioli

-Chinese ravioli are so famous and delicious that there are restaurants that specialize in their preparation.
+Chinese ravioli are so famous and delicious that there are restaurants that specialize in its preparation.
 Here it’s possible to find all types of flavors (and colors!), there’s only the challenge of choosing.

 Among the most common fillings you could choose from, you can pick between: